SAP-archive/smb-eats-integration/README.md

 In both cases (SMBEats and S4Eats) you should get a package containing 3 flows:</br>
 ![SMBEats Integration Flows](https://i.imgur.com/31BIywh.png)
 #### 4. Configure your ERP Backend technical user into CPI.
 You need to store your ERP backend technical user credentials into CPI.
-Please check this [document](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/6912d63bbbc64aee8bbd4ff10314c60c.html?q=secure%20credential)] for more details.
+Please check this [document](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/6912d63bbbc64aee8bbd4ff10314c60c.html?q=secure%20credential) for more details.</br>
-You have a sample with instructions at section "iii.
+You can also find a sample with instructions at section "iii.
 Store B1 and/or ByD User Credentials at SAP Cloud Platform Integration tenant" from the [SMB Samples Step by Step guide](https://dam.sap.com/mac/preview/XnOAPs.htm) to get details on how to store ByDesign user credentials in CPI. </br>
 Note: In the provided flows the user is named BYD_ADMIN or S4_SA, if you use a different name you will need to replace it.
-#### 5. For SAP Business ByDesign only
-Setup Secure Oubound HTTP Connection by following this [blog](https://blogs.sap.com/2017/06/19/cloud-integration-how-to-setup-secure-outbound-http-connection-using-keystore-monitor/).
-#### 6. Configure your ERP backend server and user.
+#### 5. Configure your ERP backend server and user.
 The different parameters to be configured to connect to your specific ERP Backend have been defined in the flows using the [Externalization](https://blogs.sap.com/2017/06/20/externalizing-parameters-using-sap-cloud-platform-integrations-web-application/) feature.<br>
 Press the Configure link on the top right of each one of the provided flows:
 ![Configure](https://i.imgur.com/ycHatkG.png)
-A new screen opens where you can configure each one of the Receivers with the corresponding values required for the Connection:
+A new screen opens where you can configure each one of the Receivers with the corresponding values required for the Connection.
-For SAP S/4 HANA Cloud:
+In the case of S4Eats for SAP S/4 HANA Cloud:</br>
 ![SetValuesS4](https://i.imgur.com/mr8bvse.png)
-For SAP Business ByDesign:
+In the case of SMBEats for SAP Business ByDesign:
 ![SetValuesByD](https://i.imgur.com/ziWlBv2.png)
-#### 7. Deploy the Integration Flows in CPI
+#### 6. Deploy the Integration Flows in CPI
 Deploy one by one the 3 Integration Flows part of the package (same 3 flows are part of the ByD and S4 packages):
 ![CreateOrder Integration Flow](https://i.imgur.com/PrQUwvU.png)
-#### 8. (Optional) Extra documentation
+#### 7. (Optional) Extra documentation
 If you want to learn a more about the Integration Suite don't hesitate to check this [blog](https://dam.sap.com/mac/preview/XnOAPs.htm) that provides samples, a step by step guide and references to available materials.